NatureGeorge/naturegeorge.github.io/_posts/2022-06-16-ml-computation.md

 Noted that $$\mathbf{W}_{i}^{Q}\in \mathbb{R}^{d_{k}\times \tilde{d_{k}}},\mathbf{W}_{i}^{K}\in \mathbb{R}^{d_{k}\times \tilde{d_{k}}},\mathbf{W}_{i}^{V}\in \mathbb{R}^{d_{v}\times \tilde{d_{v}}},\mathbf{W}^{O}\in \mathbb{R}^{h\cdot \tilde{d_{v}} \times d_{o}}$$.

 *On each of these projected versions of queries, keys and values we then perform the attention function in parallel, yielding $$d_{v}$$-dimensional output values.
-These are concatenated and once again projected, resulting in the final values ... **Multi-head attention allows the model to jointly attend to information from different representation subspaces at different positions.*** —— Vaswani et al. (2017).
-Attention Is All You Need.
-CoRR, abs/1706.03762.
+These are concatenated and once again projected, resulting in the final values ... **Multi-head attention allows the model to jointly attend to information from different representation subspaces at different positions.*** —— Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A., Kaiser, u., & Polosukhin, I. (2017).
+Attention is All you Need.
+In Advances in Neural Information Processing Systems.
+Curran Associates, Inc.

 And self Multi-Head Attention i.e. $$\text{MultiHead}(\mathbf{X}, \mathbf{X}, \mathbf{X})$$ with $$d_{v}=d_{k}, \tilde{d_{v}}=\tilde{d_{k}}$$ and embedding dimension be $$h\cdot \tilde{d_{v}}$$.